 Washington Month-to-Month Lease Agreement

-A Washington month-to-month rental agreement is a contract (not necessarily in writing) which allows a tenant to rent property from a landlord, for one month at a time, in exchange for a fee (“rent”).
-The rental renews monthly, until either party gives proper notice to end it.
+A Washington month-to-month rental agreement is a contract (not necessarily in writing) for a tenant to rent property from a landlord, one month at a time, in exchange for a fee (“rent”).
+The agreement renews monthly, until either party gives proper notice to end it.

 note

-For information about fixed-term leases in Washington (i.e., a term of one year or more), click here.
+For information about Washington fixed-term leases (rentals for a term of one year or more), click here.

 Basics of a Washington Month-to-Month Rental Agreement

 In Washington, a landlord and tenant create a month-to-month lease by agreeing to rent a property according to acceptable terms.
-Written rental agreements are clearer and legally stronger, but oral leases are legal in a month-to-month context.
+Written agreements are clearer and more reliable in case of disagreement, but month-to-month oral (unwritten) leases are legal.

-Parties under a month-to-month lease enjoy full rights under Washington landlord-tenant law.
+Parties under a month-to-month lease have full rights under Washington landlord-tenant law.
 The tenant must use the property in a responsible way and pay rent on time.
-The landlord must keep essential features of the property in habitable condition, and protect the tenant’s quiet enjoyment of the lease.
+The landlord must ensure the tenant’s quiet enjoyment of the property.
+This includes keeping critical features of the property in good working condition.

-The main difference between a month-to-month lease and a fixed-term lease is that month-to-month leases usually can be terminated (with proper notice) by either party for any reason without penalty.
+The main difference between a month-to-month lease and a fixed-term lease is that month-to-month leases can be terminated (with proper notice) by either party, for any reason, without penalty.
 Landlords also can usually modify terms from one month to the next, again with proper notice.
 Note that this isn’t always the case in Washington; Seattle, for instance, requires good cause to terminate.

 Required Disclosures for Month-to-Month Rentals in Washington